narendra3003/narendra3003/README.md

 # Hello, I'm Narendra Dukhande 👋

 ## About Me
 <b4>Hello there!
-My name is Narendra Dukhande and I'm currently a second year student in IT engineering at Mumbai University.
+My name is Narendra Dukhande and I'm currently a third year student in IT engineering at Mumbai University.
 I'm a passionate Programmer with a keen interest in Back-end stacks and Database administration.
 I love to solve problems and learn new technologies.<b4/>